Life during World War II

 The Blitz lasted from September 1940 to May 1941.
 During this time, Britain was bombed very heavily in a number of air-raids.
-Major cities (like London), factories and seaside towns were all targeted because bombing them would cause the most damage – such as destroying rows of houses at once, production of weapons, or ports where ships carrying supplies would come to.
+Major cities (like London), factories and seaside towns were all targeted because bombing them would cause the most damage – such as destroying rows of houses, production of weapons, or ports where ships carrying supplies would come to.

 Because living in cities was so dangerous, mums and dads decided to send their children to the country.
 These children were called evacuees.
 This was a really hard decision because nobody wanted to say goodbye to their families, but it was the best way to make sure children stayed safe – nobody knew when the war would finally be over.
-Many children travelled by train to farms, or to large, stately homes that had lots of room.
+Many children travelled by train to farms, to homes in the country or to large, stately homes that had lots of room.
+Some British children even went overseas to countries like Canada.
 They would write letters about their new adventures to their parents.